Consumer protection information

 What decision can the arbitration board take?

-Exercising its right under the Consumer Protection Act, NTPS Plc. does not accept the decision by the arbitration board as an obligation, as the arbitration board shall only make a recommendation as a result of the procedure, which can be enforced in court.
+Exercising its right under the Consumer Protection Act, NTPS Plc. does not accept the decision by the arbitration board as an obligation, as the arbitration board shall only make a recommendation as a result of the procedure, which cannot be enforced in court.

 If, during the procedure, the consumer and NTPS Plc. reach a settlement, the arbitration board shall incorporate the settlement in a binding decision.
 NTPS Plc. does not use the arbitration board’s procedure in other cases.